 - After much deliberation, a final version of the CCPA was passed in June 2018 (though the final proposed draft rules for the California data protection law were only just released in October 2019).
 The legislation deemed that as a business collects (or, technically, attempts to collect) info from their audience — like through third-party cookies — they must give users a right to opt out.

 - What’s more, the measure specifies brands must offer consumers an “opt-out-of-the-sale” option, letting them tell companies they do not have the right to sell their personal information or use it for any commercial purposes.
 (Gov. Gavin Newsom has since approved seven new bills to augment the CCPA.)

 As the latest, comprehensive consumer privacy act, CCPA includes many of the same features that hold brands liable for misuse of customer information (their data, essentially — just not explicitly stated as such in the fine print) and, at the end of the day, give consumers some peace of mind.

 In short, many residents and entities in California, including and especially consumer advocacy groups, are now satisfied.
-As for brands …
+As for companies impacted by the law …

 Mixed CCPA law reactions across various industries

 As with the GDPR, the CCPA sparked lots of debate among business leaders who operate in California — and even those who don’t.
 To say the reaction was mixed is an understatement.

 Conversely, lobbyists for tech companies oppose the CCPA.
 Trade groups representing the likes of Apple and Facebook argue the law goes too far to protect consumers.